 You can add a tour of H.F.
 Johnson, Jr.’s 14,000-square-foot home, Wingspread, to your SC Johnson visit.
-Located a few miles away, the largest Prairie home Wright designed features a teepee-inspired ceiling, 30-foot-high chimney with five fireplaces, glass-enclosed “crow’s nest” lookout, and cantilevered “Romeo and Juliet” balcony.
+Located a few miles away, the largest Prairie home Wright designed features a teepee-inspired ceiling, a 30-foot-high chimney with five fireplaces, a glass-enclosed “crow’s nest” lookout, and a cantilevered “Romeo and Juliet” balcony.

 There are several great Wright stories about the house.
 One is that Johnson, fed up with the leaky roof, called Wright during a dinner party to complain about the water dripping on his head.
-Wright instructed him—loudly enough so the guests could hear—to move his chair.
+Wright instructed him to move his chair loudly enough so the guests could hear.

 My favorite story, however, is of Wright’s last visit.
-Mrs. Johnson woke the next morning to find her overnight guest had removed all of her personal items and restored the house to his vision.
+Mrs. Johnson woke the following day to find that her overnight guest had removed all her personal items and restored the house to his vision.
 Wright was asked to leave immediately and never invited back.

 First Unitarian Society Meeting House